A Symbol of Our Humanity Throughout the World

 In 1987, 100,000 people from all over the world demonstrated in Paris on 17 October to bring attention to extreme poverty.
 In the evening, a moving ceremony took place near the Eiffel Tower at a stone memorial.
 ATD had created the memorial in memory of all those who have suffered and died because of the injustice of poverty.

-Since then, the United Nations has recognized 17 October as World Day for Overcoming Poverty.
+Since then, the United Nations has recognized 17 October as the International Day for the Eradication of Poverty.
 Around the world people mark this day with ceremonies at numerous similar memorials.
 Each memorial bears the words originally that ATD’s founder, Joseph Wresinski, spoke in 1987.

-Huguette Redegeld, a member of ATDs Volunteer Corps, was present at the original demonstration and has attended numerous ceremonies over the years to mark World Day for Overcoming Poverty.
+Huguette Redegeld, a member of ATD’s Volunteer Corps, was present at the original demonstration and has attended numerous ceremonies over the years to mark October 17.
 In this article, she recalls some of the significant events that have occurred on that day since 1987.

 By Huguette Redegeld (France)